Graduate Feeder Scholars Program

 Partnering Schools

-For over 30 years, FAMU has maintained 24 partnerships with universities such as Florida State University, the University of Florida, Cornell University, Virginia Tech and North Carolina A&T University.
+For over 30 years, FAMU has maintained 24 partnerships with universities such as Florida State University, the University of Florida, Virginia Tech and North Carolina A&T University.
 These intuitions have proven their commitment to the Graduate Feeder Scholars Program by providing full funding for up to five Feeder Scholars in graduate-level programs each year.

 • American University